dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Default:* None

    TC_RMW_ADECK_INPUT_DIR
      Directory containing ADECK input data to TCRMW.
-This variable is optional because you can specify the full path to the input files using :term:`TCRMW_ADECK_TEMPLATE`.
+This variable is optional because you can specify the full path to the input files using :term:`TC_RMW_ADECK_TEMPLATE`.

      | *Used by:* TCRMW
      | *Family:* [dir]